 At-Home Remedies To Help OSA

-While these are just some of the suggestions of ways you can start treating your sleep apnea from home, they are not a cure and may only mask your condition.
-Because sleep apnea has no real cure, you need to be diligent about monitoring your condition.
-If you are diagnosed with sleep apnea and approved by the VA, you’ll need to treat your condition with an AutoPAP machine or similar device.
-Whereas these home remedies are not always reliable, your AutoPAP machine is a prescription treatment that is specifically calibrated to your breathing, automatically adapting to give you incredible, uninterrupted sleep.
+While these are just some of the suggestions of ways you can start treating your sleep apnea from home, they are not a cure and could only delay worsening of your condition.
+There is no real cure for sleep apnea, so, if you are diagnosed and approved by the VA, an AutoPAP or other airway pressure device is the best therapy for your condition.
 Be sure to talk to your local VA doctor or administrator to see how you can get tested for sleep apnea.